-This Reservoir Area Management Plan (2021) supersedes the 2018 Reservoir Area Management Plan and is intended to facilitate the coordinated implementation of restoration, monitoring, and adaptive management activities associated with the Proposed Action.
+This Reservoir Area Management Plan (2022) supersedes the 2018 Reservoir Area Management Plan and is intended to facilitate the coordinated implementation of restoration, monitoring, and adaptive management activities associated with the Proposed Action.
 The Renewal Corporation completed development of the Reservoir Area Management Plan in coordination with the HRG.

-While the dam and infrastructure removal schedules in the Reservoir Area Management Plan are based on the current 100 percent design (Kiewit 2020), the restoration and fish passage monitoring schedules are based on the current reservoir restoration 60 percent design (RES 2020).
+While the dam and infrastructure removal schedules in the Reservoir Area Management Plan are based on the current 100% Design Report (Kiewit 2022), the restoration and fish passage monitoring schedules are based on the current 60% Reservoir Restoration Construction Plans and Design Report (RES 2022).
+The 60% Reservoir Restoration Construction Plans and Design Report (RES 2022) and the 100% Design Report (Kiewit 2022) contain detailed maps that identify, among other things, the reservoir footprints, limits of work zones, delineated areas within areas of proposed disturbance and the J.C.
+Boyle canal and scour hole as well as the anticipated areas of grading, water runoff control measures, planting, seeding and mulching in upland areas.
 The reservoir restoration design will be updated from 60 to 90 percent and final design after the Reservoir Areas respond and evolve under post-drawdown conditions during Year 2.
+The final reservoir restoration design will include, among other things, detailed updated maps of the Reservoir Areas.
 Once completed, the final reservoir restoration design will be submitted to the SWRCB and ODEQ for approval.
 Once approved, the Renewal Corporation will file a report with the Commission within 14 calendar days, which shall include the final reservoir restoration design.

-The Reservoir Area Management Plan (2021) incorporates the following items proposed by the Renewal Corporation in the ALSA:
+The Reservoir Area Management Plan (2022) incorporates the following items proposed by the Renewal Corporation in the ALSA:

-- An overview of the actions required to implement restoration, monitoring, and adaptive management. - A detailed description of the proposed restoration activities and preliminary maps identifying, to the extent possible, the proposed locations for those activities. - A list of best management practices for limiting spread of invasive exotic vegetation, inwater work and herbicide application. - Performance criteria for evaluating restoration efforts, including with respect to native vegetation, invasive vegetation management, sediment stability, bank stability, fish passage, floodplain connectivity, floodplain roughness and channel fringe complexity. - Descriptions on the use of native plants to promote soil stabilization. - A wetlands presence evaluation (including wetlands in the disposal areas). - A monitoring plan for invasive weeds in the restored areas. - Measures to ensure floodplain connectivity, no net loss of wetland habitat in Oregon or California, and no net loss of riparian habitat in California. - A plan for installation of large woody material. - Monitoring activities using aerial Light Detection and Ranging (LiDAR) reconnaissance surveys to measure sediment stability and estimate the volume of sediment export following the drawdown phases, supplemented annually with visual inspections and physical measurements. - Adaptive management measures to be implemented if monitoring indicates that runoff from exposed embankment areas is causing erosion, sedimentation or lower water quality.
+- An overview of the actions required to implement restoration, monitoring, and adaptive management. - A detailed description of the proposed restoration activities and preliminary maps identifying, to the extent possible, the proposed locations for those activities. - A list of best management practices for limiting spread of invasive exotic vegetation, inwater work and herbicide application. - Performance criteria for evaluating restoration efforts, including with respect to native vegetation, invasive vegetation management, sediment stability, bank stability, fish passage, floodplain connectivity, floodplain roughness and channel fringe complexity. - Descriptions on the use of native plants to promote soil stabilization. - A wetlands presence evaluation (including wetlands in the disposal areas). - A monitoring plan for invasive weeds in the restored areas. - Measures to ensure floodplain connectivity, no net loss of wetland habitat in Oregon, and and no net loss of wetland/riparian habitat in California. - A plan for installation of large woody material.

+- Monitoring activities using aerial Light Detection and Ranging (LiDAR) reconnaissance surveys to measure sediment stability and estimate the volume of sediment export following the drawdown phases, supplemented annually with visual inspections and physical measurements. - Adaptive management measures to be implemented if monitoring indicates that runoff from exposed embankment areas is causing erosion, sedimentation or lower water quality.